SamErde/samerde.github.io/_posts/2023-12-08-return-multiple-objects-from-a-powershell-function.md

 While this does work, it is still unfriendly, error-prone, and requires you to already know the order of objects being returned.
 And what if the objects returned aren’t arrays?
 They could be integers or booleans.
 It is a very unreliable way to manage code for any project, especially one being developed by a team.

-What if you need to enumerate the TreeFruit array, and then enumerate the RootVegetable array later in a different function?

 After an embarrassingly long time, a light finally came on in my head.

 {: .box-note}
 :bulb: *The value side of a hash table entry can be any kind of object!* :bulb:

-What if I put the name of the object (the array, in this case) in the key, and store the actual arrays in the value?
+I then put the *name* of the object (the array, in this case) in the key and stored the actual object (arrays) in the value.

-Our function can be written to return a hash table like this:
+Our function can be thus written to return a hash table like this:

 ```powershell
 function Get-Food {